coreos/enhancements/os/coreos-layering.md

 # Example via Dockerfile

 One goal the current CoreOS team has in this is to still preserve the distinction we have between "base image" and user content.
 This argues for a declarative input that only allows controlled mutation.
+See the next section about this.

 However, `Dockerfile` is the lowest common denominator in the container ecosystem.
 To truly illustrate the goal of supporting arbitrary inputs, we must support it.